Alcohol addiction treatment

 - Medication-assisted recovery – With the help of FDA-approved medication, we can help you manage cravings while reducing your risk of overdose.
 But your treatment doesn’t stop there.
 Along with counseling or behavioral therapy, we’ll create a custom treatment plan that may include additional therapies like, recreational therapy, acupuncture or expressive therapy.

-- Backed by a healthcare system – As part of Geisinger, locations throughout northeast, central and south-central Pennsylvania mean you don’t have to travel far to get the care and help you need.
+- Backed by a healthcare system – As part of Geisinger health system, locations throughout northeast, central and south-central Pennsylvania mean you don’t have to travel far to get the care and help you need.
 For inpatient or outpatient addiction treatment, find an addiction treatment center that’s close to you by calling 866-362-6344.